 Shingles Symptoms require the Best Shingles Treatment for rapid recovery in order to avoid permanent or severe nerve damage, and a lifetime of pain.

-Most people have Chickenpox in childhood, but after the illness has gone the varicella-zoster virus remains inactive (dormant) in the nervous system.
+People who had Chickenpox in childhood, can Shingles in adulthood .
+After Chickenpox has gone, the varicella-zoster virus remains inactive (dormant) in the nervous system.

-The immune system keeps the virus in check, but it can be reactivated later in life and cause Shingles.
+The immune system keeps the virus in check.
+But the virus can be reactivated later in life during times of stress or when the immune system is low.

 It’s possible to have Shingles more than once, but it’s very rare to get it more than twice.